AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

    The update strategy differs for CTU vs MOL:

-   -  CTU: Calls to take a single step, incorporating hydrodynamics, reactions, and source terms.
+   -  CTU: Calls do_advance to take a single step, incorporating hydrodynamics, reactions, and source terms.

-   -  MOL: Call times
+   -  MOL: Call do_advance_mol MOL_STAGES times
       (i.e., once for each of the intermediate stages in the ODE integration).
-Within do_advance we will use the stage number, , to do an pre- or post-hydro sources (e.g., burning).
+Within do_advance we will use the stage number, mol_iteration, to do an pre- or post-hydro sources (e.g., burning).

    In either case, for radiation-hydrodynamics, this step does the